synaptics-synap/toolkit/model/docs/profile.md

 ## Profile options
 To profile models, run `python -m model.profile`.
 The following options are available:
+- `--serial`: The device serial for ADB.
+By default ADB will use the first connected device it finds, use this to specify a different device.
 - `--board_ip`: The IP address of the board to profile models on.
+If provided, profiling will be done over SSH instead of ADB.
 - `--models_dir`: Directory containing the models to profile.
 Default is `/home/root/models`.
 - `--all | --models`: Select which models to copy from `--copy_dir`.
 Only one of these options may be specified at a time.
   - `--all`: Profile all models.